Jamtit/vehicle-web/README.md

 # Informative Vehicle Selection Page

-A personal project of a website, in which you can come select models of vehicles by Model, Brand and receive tiny bit information about your selected vehicle
+A personal project of a website, in which you can select vehicles by their brand, limit the displayed information to a distinct year and receive tiny bit information about your selected vehicle.

+Received information example:

+- Brand
+- Model
+- The year the vehicle was made

 ## Technologies Used